umitkara/Data-Structures/README.md

 - **Bit Array**:

-    A bit array, bit map, bit set, bit string or bit vector is an array that compacly stores a set of bits.
+    A bit array, bit map, bit set, bit string or bit vector is an array that compactly stores a set of bits.

 - **Bit Field**: